 A significant increase or decrease in the needs of the child

-Applies to increases in educational expenses, travel expenses for visitation as a result of relocation, etc. When this is the basis of a parent’s motion to modify, the parent has the burden of proving the amount of the child’s needs at the time the existing order was entered and at the time the motion for modification was filed or heard.
+A significant increase could be increases in educational expenses, travel expenses for visitation as a result of relocation, etc. When this is the basis of a parent’s motion to modify, the parent has the burden of proving the amount of the child’s needs at the time the existing order was entered and at the time the motion for modification was filed or heard.

 Even if the decrease in income was voluntary, it’s possible that the court will still modify the child support obligation.
 However, the decrease in income must have occurred in good faith and the parent has to show a change in the child’s financial needs.